raje0/Demo-class/README.md

 # Demo-class
-It is a demo folder
+It is a demo folder.